3t8U/project5/README.md

 ##Specs

-* _The application creates an empty pizza object._
+* _The application creates an empty age object_

-* _The application creates a function to collect user inputs and add them to the pizza_
+* _The application creates a function to collect user age and calculate user's age in Mercury, Venus, Mars & Jupiter age _
-  * _Example Input: user selects "olives" as a topping_
+  * _Example Input: user 40 years_
-  * _Example Output: "Olives" are added to the pizza_
+  * _Example Output: "You are 166 Mercurial years, 65 Venutian years, 21 mars years & 3 Jupiterian years old. _

 * _The application creates a prototype to calculate the price of the pizza _
   * _Example Input: User selects "Large" pie with 2 toppings_